iveneris-sys/veneris-tswd-portfolio/final-project-part-two.md

 _List any references you used here._

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+No AI used to complete Part II.